sertonix/pulsar-package-patches/README.md

 * Restart Pulsar

 Note: If you update the package the package the changes will be reverted.\
-If the update doesn't apply the patch you need to manually apply it again.
+If the update doesn't apply the patch you need to apply it again.